iamedcarl/feedRSS/README.md

 Since this is a personal project, feeds are not being updated automatically yet.
 To update via command line, simply run `rake feeds:update`.

 ### Work in progress
+- Article view page should only overlay on top of the previous page.
 - User settings page
 - Search functionality
 - Parsing through the embedded HTML to render a cleaner article show page